ahives/HareDu3/docs/configuration.md

 **FileDescriptorThrottlingProbe**

-Defines the coefficient that will be used to calculate the acceptable number of file descriptors/handles that can be used.
+Defines the coefficient used to calculate the acceptable number of file descriptors/handles that can be used.
 A fractional value of 1 or greater will result in the calculated threshold being equal to the number of available file descriptors/handles.
 A fractional value less than 1 will result in the calculated threshold being derived from said value times the number of available file descriptors/handles.
 The resultant value will determine whether the corresponding RabbitMQ component is *healthy*, *unhealthy*, or *warning*.

 *JSON*
 ```json